 Non-discriminatory, regulated network usage and access.
 Non-discriminatory access to networks at transmission and distribution level is an important cornerstone of competitive energy markets and will also be essential for the creation of traded hydrogen markets and of traded markets for decarbonised gases in general.
+Though transportation in pipelines is the preferred option from an efficiency point of view, also alternative transport vectors such as trains and trucks are to be considered.
 It is important to ensure harmonised requirements for network access on a non-discriminatory basis, as is currently required by EU natural gas regulation.
 In the case of hydrogen, we support early EU-wide regulatory intervention in this aspect to ensure third-party access for new pipelines and a predictable pathway for the transition of existing hydrogen pipelines to a regulated natural monopoly.
 Tariffs for access to the network should be transparent and non-discriminatory, third-party access to storage and LNG-facilities must be ensured, where relevant.
 If dynamic regulatory approaches, or sandboxes, are considered for some aspects, close monitoring by national regulatory authorities and ACER is key to ensure a level playing field for all actors.

-Clear unbundling of regulated transmission and distribution network activities is a key starting point for efficient and competitive energy commodity markets.
+Clear unbundling of regulated transmission and distribution network activities is a key starting point for energy commodity markets.
 Opening up electricity and natural gas production, retail and other contestable areas to competition has led to proven benefits, driving innovation and contributing to more affordable consumer prices.
 In the market for decarbonised gases, just as for natural gas, effective unbundling and a clear framework for a competitive market will be needed.
 Potentially competitive activities such as power to hydrogen conversion and the operation of storage (that does not directly contribute to network security) must be market-driven or have clear rules for a transition to market arrangements.